arnaujc91/arnaujc.github.io/_posts/2021-01-09-Why-do-we-use-SU(2)-in-Quantum-Mechanics.md

 layout: post
 title: Why do we use SU(2) in Quantum Mechanics instead of SO(3)
 image: /assets/img/schrodinger_eq.jpg
 description: When we study rotation symmetry in quantum mechanics SU(2) is tipically used instead of SO(3).
-Why is it so is tipically not well explained in undergraduate courses.
+Why is it so is typically not well explained in undergraduate courses.
 ---

 ## Symmetries and Quantum Mechanics